samuelbroscheit/elvis/README.md

 # elvis

 Very lightweight annotation visualization for the EDL branch of TAC 2015/2016, just to share something small and usefull with the community.
-This project was only a quick and dirty helper for error analysis and is not intended to evolve into some full blown visualization tool.
+This project is only intended a quick and small helper for error analysis and is a full blown entity linking visualization tool.

 ### Features